yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/expression-trees/debugview-syntax.md

 ---
-title: DebugView özelliği (Visual Basic) tarafından kullanılan söz dizimi
+title: Syntax used by DebugView property
-description: İfade ağaçları bir dize temsilini üretmek için DebugView özelliği tarafından kullanılan özel bir sözdizimi açıklar
+description: Describes the special syntax used by the DebugView property to produce a string representation of expression trees
 author: zspitz
 ms.author: wiwagn
 ms.date: 05/22/2019